 - 1Visit dentist for a suitability assessment

-- 2Dentist creates custom treatment plan based on digital scans
+- 2Dentist takes digital scans, custom treatment plan is created

-- 4Regular check-ups with dentist to monitor progress
+- 4Regular in-person checks with dentist to monitor progress

 Smile Direct Club treatment steps:

-- 1Use an at-home impression kit to create a mould of teeth
+- 2Use dentist approved at-home kit to create a mould of teeth

 Aligners offer a more comfortable and discreet alternative to conventional braces.
 In this respect, both Invisalign and Smile Direct Club are the same, involving a series of clear plastic trays to gently force tooth movements.
 However, there are some distinct differences between the two brands.